Liking cljdoc? Tell your friends :D

 *ctx*clj/s

 Value may be any type, but is usually nil or a map.
+Default (root) value is nil.

 Re/bind dynamic value using `with-ctx`, `with-ctx+`, or `binding`.

-Modify root (base) value using `set-ctx!`.
+Modify root (default) value using `set-ctx!`.

-when using futures, agents, etc.
+futures, agents, etc.

 Tips:

-- Value may be (or may contain) an atom if you want mutable semantics
+- Value may be (or may contain) an atom if you want mutable semantics.

 - Value may be of form {<scope-id> <data>} for custom scoping, etc.